Araks2802/Football-Vardy-vs-Aguero-Shot-Map/README.md

 Let's look at how different were these 2 prolific strikers from each other.

 References:

 https://www.youtube.com/watch?v=oOAnERLiN5U&list=PLedeYskZY0vBOdQ6Uc9eZjZ2-nz1JT3R7&index=4
 https://www.youtube.com/watch?v=VbisEW4r56g&list=PLedeYskZY0vBOdQ6Uc9eZjZ2-nz1JT3R7&index=7

 I would highly recommend any football lover to go through the videos.
+Please do suggest any improvements that could be made to the above code.

+Data Source: Statsbomb.